CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 #### Position on the Line, aka Mode
 The rules for this are a mess.

 Just do what looks right to you.
 If you read something that doesn't make sense, remember some writers will write higher or lower than you do.
+Yes, this can cause confusion when raising and lowering words.

 **Details:**